P3RK4N/Tigraf-Core/README.md

 To build Tigraf-Core, follow these steps:

 1. Install CMake on your system.
-2. Clone the repository recursively by running the following command: git clone --recursive https://github.com/P3RK4N/Tigraf-Core.git
+2. Clone the repository recursively by running the following command: "git clone --recursive https://github.com/P3RK4N/Tigraf-Core.git"
 3. In project folder, navigate to scripts and run project generation command.
 Alternatively, you can run with your own command for specific tool

 ## Features